rocioar/roschegel-blog/content/posts/gradually-formatting-your-codebase-with-black.md

 author = "Rocio Aramberri"
-keywords = ["black", "black action", "gradual black", "incremental black", "python formatter", "python black"] tags = ["python"]
+keywords = ["black", "black action", "gradual black", "incremental black", "python formatter", "python black"] tags = ["python"] description = "I've created a Github Action that gradually applies black to your codebase.
+If your codebase is small and well tested, this Github Action would be of no use to you, as you could just format your code on a single PR.
+On the other hand, if you have a big enough codebase in which making a big PR with lots of formatting changes is a risk.
+Then look no further."
 +++

 I've just created my first Github Action: [https://github.com/rocioar/gradual-black-formatter](https://github.com/rocioar/gradual-black-formatter).
 It's called "Gradual Black Formatter", and it allows you to gradually format your code using [black](https://github.com/psf/black) via Github Actions.